 Maternity health cost support is part of Gold members' CHM membership; ministry staff members want to help make your experience full of joy and excitement as you welcome new life into the world.

 The mother must have joined the ministry as a Gold member at least 300 days before the due date estimated by your doctor.
-This generally means that members must wait at least 30 days after joining the ministry before becoming pregnant.

 The Silver and Bronze levels exclude all maternity costs.
 Please consider the Gold program if you’re a woman who may become pregnant.

 On Gold, CHM shares qualifying maternity bills for:

 - pre-natal (including up to three ultrasounds unless a complication requires more)

 - hospital delivery (including cesarean and multiple births)

 Ineligible pregnancy costs (Gold program):

 - supplements purchased without a prescription

 - birthing tubs or related items (if delivering with a midwife)